780-19 SHELTER ALLOWANCE

 When the residence is shared, each family responsible for paying at least a portion of the non-heating utility is entitled to the full non-heating utility standard.

 See Addendum 2 for the non-heating utility standard amounts by utility region.
-For additional instructions, refer to EIS Procedure 2004-1.
+For additional instructions, refer to EISEligibility Information System Procedure 2004-1.

 3. Actual Utility Costs